rubenerd/rubenerd.com/content/page/about.markdown

 I've always been struck—ouch—at the futility of employing washroom hand dryers.
 Other than those *Airblade* contraptions that also sonically wash your eardrums, you press a button only to find a semblance of mildly warm air hitting your responsibly washed hands, and little else.
 This is less than useful.

 So you hit up the paper towel dispenser, only to discover there isn't anywhere convenient to discard the used portion.
-Kubernetes.

 <h3 id="about-me">Me</h3>